harshchauhan02/ML-DL-AI42001-/README.md

-Welcome to the MLFA AI42001 Projects Repository!
-This GitHub repository contains a collection of projects completed as part of the MLFA AI42001 course.
+Welcome to my MLFA AI42001 Projects Repository!
+This repository contains a collection of projects completed as part of the MLFA AI42001 course at IIT Kharagpur.
 These projects showcase various machine learning techniques and algorithms implemented in Python.

 Project List:

 -Geospatial Data Classification: Utilized PCA and NN classifier to achieve high accuracy in geospatial classification of sea surface temperature data.